GTBSinclair/spotGEO/README.md

 ## Main algorithm

 The algorithm starts by identifying two regions of pixels in each image, i.e. Area 1 and Area 2.
 Area 1 contains the inner 9 pixels and Area 2 contains the outer 40 pixels.
 A key fact is that Area 1 and Area 2 will significantly differ in brightness when a true satellite is present in the image.
-The algorithm then calculates the average of pixel brightness for both areas, i.e. avg.
+The algorithm calculates the average of pixel brightness for both areas, i.e. avg.
 Area 1 and avg.
 Area 2.
-The difference between the two is calculated, so avg.
+The difference between the two is then calculated, so avg.
 Area 1 - avg.
 Area 2.
-If the difference is below the threshold, this means that there isn't enough brightness discrepancy between the areas and it is labelled '0' for false satellite.
+If the area difference is below the threshold it means that there isn't enough brightness discrepancy between the areas and the image is labelled '0' for false satellite.
 Alternatively, if the difference in areas is above the threshold then its likely a true satellite and its labelled '1'.
 The above process is then iterated over all images in the dataset.

 <p align="center">